CLOSE X

 A Great Food Festival, A Historical Church

 Lugano is a good city for food lovers.
-In fact, in this little city, you’ll find nine Michelin restaurants.
+In fact, you’ll find nine Michelin restaurants in this little city.

-Every year the city hosts its Festa d’Autunno, the annual salute to the start of autumn.
+The city hosts its Festa d’Autunno every year, the annual salute to the start of autumn.
 Held on the Piazza Della Riforma in late September / early October, it’s one of the best food festivals in Europe.
-(By the way, in several European cities there are upscale food markets where you can dine on regional foods.)
+(In several European cities, there are upscale food markets where you can dine on regional foods.)

 a couple sitting near a fresco of The Last Supper